adam-p/yesterday-i-learned/git.md

 If you rebased and found some changes missing, `git reflog` might contain useful hashes for restoring your `HEAD`.

+Once you find the old HEAD, you will `git diff` your ruined branch against it: `git diff deadbeef00 > ono.patch` Restore your old branch by `git checkout deadbeef00 && git branch -f old-branch-name`.
+Now you have the old branch back, and you have your changes in a patch file.
+Apply the patch file back onto the branch using `git apply ono.patch`.
+Now you have your changes uncommitted.
+Don't rebase like an idiot again!

 ### I made a commit with stupid messages

 Either [`git commit --amend`](http://stackoverflow.com/questions/179123/edit-an-incorrect-commit-message-in-git) or `git rebase -i HEAD~1`